Enp – Ottawa provides non profit organizations with skilled expertise to conceive, design, create, fund or expand a social enterprise.

 Is there funding available through enp-Ottawa?

-We are grateful to the Community Foundation of Ottawa for their past support of this initiative and we are pleased that both Human Resource and Skills Development Canada and Capital One are now supporting future rounds.
-In order to be eligible for the next funding round, each applying organization must have a staff member or board member attend the Build Your Social Enterprise workshop.
+This “service” grant is made possible by the generous support of both Human Resource and Skills Development Canada and Capital One.
+In order to be eligible to apply for this technical assistance, each applying organization must have a staff member or board member attend the Build Your Social Enterprise workshop.